More Cars Back In Stock But May Not Be Affordable

 Commercial and fleet sales have increased in the third quarter, indicating that demand may be dwindling.
 That is a cause for concern because consumer sales are more profitable, and the auto industry is counting on the restrained market from the pandemic to continue in the near term.

 However, auto experts said fleet sales are not as bad as in the past.
-Many large commercial and government fleets are paying sticker prices for hybrid and battery-electric vehicles to meet local emissions standards.
+Many large commercial and government fleets pay sticker prices for hybrid and battery-electric vehicles to meet local emissions standards.
 The growing fleet orders come as inventory levels rise from record lows.

 According to BofA Securities, an American multinational investment banking division, the total auto inventory increased to 1.43 million units at the end of September, up 160,000 units from August.
 It is the highest level since May 2021.